Rory Devine: Tragic Kingdom

 Rory Devine is an artist who currently resides in New York.
 His work is in many private collections as well as the Santa Monica Museum collection. cb1gallery.com.

-Angel Chen is a Los Angeles based artist/writer.
-Born in Taipei, raised in Southern California, she earned a BFA from UCLA and an MFA from Calarts, also received the Ahmanson award and distinguished art fellowships from Skowhegan and Atlantic Center for the Arts, and created a 20 foot commission for the Annenberg Foundation.
+Angel Chen is a Mérida, Yucatán and Joshua Tree, California based artist/writer.
+Born in Taipei, raised in Los Angeles, she earned a BFA from UCLA, an MFA from Calarts, and also received the Ahmanson award, and distinguished art fellowships from Skowhegan, Atlantic Center for the Arts, and created a 20 foot commission for the Annenberg Foundation.
 She has written arts coverage on the Venice Biennale, Basel Art Fair, and Shanghai Art Fair.
-You can find her at angel-chen.com.
+She is currently developing a land art work in the Yucatán.
+Contact: www.angel-chen.com